urql-graphql/urql/docs/comparison.md

 # Comparison

-> This comparison page aims to be accurate, unbiased, and up-to-date.
+> This comparison page aims to be detailed, unbiased, and up-to-date.
 If you see any information that
 > may be inaccurate or could be improved otherwise, please feel free to suggest changes.

 The most common question that you may encounter with GraphQL is what client to choose when you are getting started.
-We aim to provide an unbiased and accurate comparison of several options on this page, so that you can make an **informed decision**.
+We aim to provide an unbiased and detailed comparison of several options on this page, so that you can make an **informed decision**.

 All options come with several drawbacks and advantages, and all of these clients have been around for a while now.
-A little known fact is that `urql` in its current form and architecture has already existed since February of 2019, and its normalized cache has been around since September 2019.
+A little known fact is that `urql` in its current form and architecture has already existed since February 2019, and its normalized cache has been around since September 2019.

-Overall, we would recommend to make your decision based on whether your required features are supported, which patterns you'll use (or restrictions thereof), and you may want to look into whether all of the parts and features you're interested in are well maintained.
+Overall, we would recommend to make your decision based on whether your required features are supported, which patterns you'll use (or restrictions thereof), and you may want to look into whether all the parts and features you're interested in are well maintained.

 ## Comparison by Features